Anna Grimaldi MNZM #195

 From first beginning Para athletics to attending her first IPC Athletics World Championships felt like a whirlwind to Anna.
 Only two years after coming into the sport she was standing on the podium with a bronze medal.

 Her Paralympic dream became a reality when she won New Zealand’s first medal at the Rio 2016 Paralympic Games – and it was gold!
-Anna won the hearts of Kiwis when on her final jump she won gold in the Women’s Long Jump T47.
+Anna won the hearts of Kiwis when on her final jump she won gold with a personal best in the Women’s Long Jump T47.

 Anna has loved every second of her sporting career so far, has made amazing friends, met incredible people and has pushed herself harder than she ever thought she could.
-Anna is looking forward to continuing the Paralympic dream in Tokyo.
+She has studied both Quantity Surveying and Construction Management at Otago and Open Polytechnic respectively.

 Anna officially received her ‘numbered’ Paralympic pin as part of The Celebration Project in Dunedin in February 2021.